GeminiCCCC/SystemDesign/Concurrent.md

 b. page rendering speed: enable template framework cache
 c. sql: add index
 d. move static resources e.g img, js to nginx, then configure (in nginx gulimall.conf) all request starts with /static go to nginx data folder /user/share/nginx/html which maps to /mydata/nginx/html in nginx docker image

+## 10. cache related issue

+a. cache penetration: 100k requests trying to query the same key which does not exist in DB at the same time, non of the request will be handled by cache.
+**Solution**: 1. cache null result with short TTL.
+2. use bloom filter
+b. cache avalanche: many data expires at the same time or cache service is down
+**Solution**: 1. add random time(e.g 1- 5 mins) after TTL.
+2. if use redis can use redis cluster.
+3. use circuit breaker and rate limit
+c. cache breakdown: e.g one hot key expires at night (e.g iphone 12), and next moment 100k iphone 12 queries come in at the same time, and 100k will all hit DB, similar to cache penetration
+**Solution**: 1. add lock on the searched key so that other threads will wait。 2. use queue